-I highly recommend using birch plywood.
+I highly recommend using baltic birch plywood.
+It's made with thin layers of birch throughout.
 A quarter sheet (2'x4') will be about four times as much wood as you need.
 You can find the quarter sheets of birch plywood with the "handy panels" at Home Depot.

 The screw thread should only engage the bottom half of the arm, so that when the screw is tightened, it pulls the end of the arm together.
 I'm using a larger drill (5/32") to expand the top part of the hole.
 Here's checking the depth that I need to drill this to.